IscoRuta98/fse-tutorials/Tutorial_1/README.md

 # Git & GitHub, and Exercism

-The objecrtive of this tutorial is to help you setup Git on your local computers, understand Git basics, and onboard you to the Exercism platform
+The objective of this tutorial is to help you setup Git on your local computers, understand Git basics, and onboard you to the Exercism platform

 **Git**: